Voluntary Sequestration – Frequently Asked Questions

 Yes.
 The sequestration does not affect a maintenance order.
-You can obviously approach the maintenance court to reduce you maintenance.
+You can obviously approach the maintenance court to reduce your maintenance.

 Parking tickets, speeding fines, television licenses etc. are all excluded from your sequestration and you must still pay it.

 If you have the permission of your Trustee you can indeed start a business while you are insolvent.
-This is however the short answer.
-To run a business of which the assets and income is protected against your insolvent estate, it is a more involved process in which we will assist you.
+This is, however, the short answer.
+To run a business of which the assets and income are protected against your insolvent estate, it is a more involved process in which we will assist you.

 No. This is prohibited by Section 23(8) of the Insolvency Act, irrespective of whether the course of action has arisen prior to the date of your sequestration or thereafter.

-It is not the normal practise that a Trustee will attach your jewellery.
+It is not the normal practice that a Trustee will attach your jewellery.
 Should your jewellery be very expensive, it can become a problem.
 We will assist you in this matter.